gokit1/gokit/README.md

-# gokit
-Enabling energy landscape explorations of proteins
+# Go-kit: Enabling energy landscape explorations of proteins

 A set of python tools that assist setup and post-hoc analysis of simulations of proteins with various flavours of Structure-Based Models (SBMs) for GROMACS and OPTIM runs.